Discordi0/Practice/HBT/Sherlock/RomCom.md

 A:

 First we need to get the $MFT file.
 The provided .zip contains a .vhdx file, i just double click it (on Windows), and searched for the $MFT.
-I used MFTECmd.exe to get a .csv file, and with that i used TimeLinexpl
+I used MFTECmd.exe to get a .csv file, and with that i used Timeline Explorer.

+We are searching for a file in documents under Susan's user, so we start there.

 Q4: When was the archive file created on the disk?